 A student who meets the requirements for Academic Probation who is already on Academic Probation is normally suspended.

-Students on Academic Suspension may return to good academic standing in one of two ways:
+Students on Academic Suspension may be reinstated in good academic standing in one of two ways:

-- Students on Academic Suspension are invited to take UPRE 099 University Preparation - Students who only take and pass UPRE are readmitted in good academic standing. - Students who fail UPRE continue on Academic Suspension. - Students on Academic Suspension who successfully complete 9 or more credits of transferrable coursework at another BCCAT member institution, with a term GPA of 1.50, will be readmitted to the College with good academic standing.
+- 1. Successful completed of UPRE 099 University Preparation - Students who only take and pass UPRE are readmitted in good academic standing. - Students who fail UPRE continue on Academic Suspension. - 2.
+Successful completion, with a minimum term GPA of 1.50 or higher, of 9 or more credits of transferrable coursework taken at another BCCAT member institution within a single academic term.
+This term of studies must be a term subsequent to the last term of study taken at Alexander College.
+Students presenting such records will be reinstated in good academic standing.